 Detroit Free Press:

-Cynthia Canty, host of Michigan Radio’s Stateside, speaks with CHRT Director Marianne Udow-Phillips about the Michigan Health Insurance Exchange one week after its official opening on Oct.
-1.
+Cynthia Canty, host of Michigan Radio’s Stateside, speaks with CHRT Director Marianne Udow-Phillips about the Abortion Insurance Opt-Out Act.

 Detroit Free Press:

-CHRT Health Policy Analyst Josh Fangmeier and Paul Duguay, deputy director of the Lansing-based Michigan Association of Health Plans, answer health reform questions from Detroit Free Press readers.
+CHRT Health Policy Analyst Josh Fangmeier and Claire McAndrew, director of the private insurance program at Washington, D.C.-based Families USA, answer health care reform questions from Free Press readers.